DemkivV/deep-learning-experiments/README.md

 ## Super-Resolution
 Convolutional autoencoder.
 It quadruples the resolution of the input image.
-This can be useful e.g. for supersampling, but also more efficient rendering at a lower original resolution.
+This can be useful e.g. for supersampling, but also for more efficient rendering at a lower original resolution.

 ### Details
 * *Training details*: